sirkapil/contact/note.md

 + I don't have 6 packs.
 But, I'm fit💪 and I prefer workouts at home instead of going out to gym and choosing stuffs like steroids.
 + I'm a mature person.
 So, I can tolerate your immature behaviour, But sometimes, i can act like a child in front of you (childish nature) 😇
 + There is an innocent kid☺, arrogant warrior 😎, blunt writer  and dirty humorous fellow 🙈 in me.
 + I have good reading and writing skills (luckily😅).
-So, yeah you can expect handwritten romantic letters 📜 with chocolate bars🍫 occasionally.
+So, yeah you can expect handwritten romantic letters 📜 wrapped with chocolate bars🍫 occasionally.
 + I'm a retro type outdated fashion fellow.
 Usually, can be seen in formals.
 But, We can go for shopping of latest fashionable stuffs 🎩
 + I'm an average boy with an average complexion and look.
 So, no girls 🙅 would snatch me from you.
 + I love traditional girl for dating over modern torn jeans girl. 🙋